 Illinois Auto Insurance Quotes

-Auto insurance is mandatory for people in Illinois who own cars.
-While some may drive without insurance, there is a penalty if you are caught.
+Auto insurance is mandatory for Illinois car owners.
+If you decide to drive without insurance coverage, there is a penalty if you are caught.
 You are only required to have liability insurance, but you may decide to purchase supplemental insurance that covers damage to others, passengers, and your vehicle.
 Full coverage offers the most peace of mind, but obviously costs much more, so it’s often a matter of weighing risk vs. budget.
 The minimums set by the state are:

 - $20,000 of bodily injury (UMBI) per person